NURS 456: Community Health Nursing Post-Licensure Track

 nursing practice and foster professional growth and development

-The course grade is determined by an evaluation of the extent to which the student meets the stated course objectives.
-Students must have a minimum of 80% (“C”) in theory, measured through testing.
-Other written work will be included in the final grade after the minimum 80% (“C”) has been attained through testing.
+The course grade is determined by an evaluation of the degree to which the student meets the stated course objectives in theory.
+Students must earn a minimum of 80% (“C”) grade to pass.
+Grading Scale: The Radford University School of Nursing grading scale will be used:

 Honor Code: By accepting admission to Radford University, each student makes a commitment to understand, support, and abide by the University Honor Code without compromise or exception.
 Violations of academic integrity will not be tolerated.
 This class will be conducted in strict observance of the Honor Code.
 Refer to your Student Handbook for details.

 Students with Disabilities: If you are seeking classroom accommodations under the Americans with Disabilities Act, you are required to register with the Disability Resource Office (DRO).
 The DRO is located in Room 32, Tyler Hall, telephone 540-831-6350.
 To receive academic accommodations for this class, please obtain the proper DRO forms and meet with me no later than the second week of the semester.

 March 1, 2018